lmboucher/plume-drone-measurements/remote_station/RemSt_README.md

 1. Install Python on your Raspberry, the version must be at least 3.5.
 This tutorial is nice : [Python 3.9 installation on a Raspberry Pi](https://itheo.tech/install-python-39-on-raspberry-pi).

+2. Install Crontab to be able to launch your programs when you boot the station.
+It is important since the station is remote.
+You don't want to bring it back to shut on your programs.

-2. Install pip with `sudo apt install python3-pip`
+3. Install pip with `sudo apt install python3-pip`

-3. Make sure you do not have any conflicts between your librairies.
+4. Make sure you do not have any conflicts between your librairies.
 Conflicts arrive notably when you install pip packages being a superuser, so pay attention to be superuser only for apt installations.

-4. Install pyserial (NOT serial otherwise you will have issues) `pip install pyserial`
+5. Install pyserial (NOT serial otherwise you will have issues) `pip install pyserial`

-5. Install librairies to handle communication with the GPS module `sudo apt install gpsd gpsd-clients python3-gps minicom`
+6. Install librairies to handle communication with the GPS module `sudo apt install gpsd gpsd-clients python3-gps minicom`

 ## Configuration files modifications